-Management of Review Process The Program Chair distributes copies of submitted papers and other activity proposals to suitable members of the Program Committee, with an eye toward matching paper topics to the Committee members' areas of expertise.
+Management of Review Process The Program Chair is responsible for distributing submitted papers and other activity proposals to suitable members of the Program Committee, with an eye toward matching paper topics to the Committee members' areas of expertise.
 The Program Chair must instruct Committee members with regard to the form of the review desired.

 TCSP Representation The current Chair of the IEEE Computer Society Technical Committee on Security and Privacy, or a designate, is a Steering Committee member.

-Meetings The Steering Committee meets once each year in person at the Workshop.
-In addition, the Steering Committee may convene electronically at various times when its advice is needed.
+Meetings The Steering Committee may meet in person at the symposium.
+In addition, the Steering Committee may interact electronically at various times when its advice is needed.